atrisarkar/CS846/README.md

-# CS846
+# CS846 Winter 2015 Course project - RICE (Review Impact with Confidence)
-CS846 Project - A tool to analyze impact of files present in pull requests in GitHub
+RICE - A tool to analyze impact of files present in pull requests in GitHub